College Policies

 The measures implemented by the District shall include, but not necessarily be limited to, password protection for all student grade data bases, locking mechanisms for computer stations from which student grade data bases can be viewed, and strict limits on the number of persons who are authorized to change student grades.

-Persons authorized to record authorized grade changes shall be designated by the head of Admissions and Records.
+Persons authorized to record authorized grade changes shall be designated by the chief enrollment officer.
 No more than five District employees may be authorized to change student grades.
 Only regular full-time employees of the District may be authorized to change grades.
 Student workers shall not have access to grade records, and student workers may not change grades at any time.

-Any person who discovers that grades have been changed by someone other than the persons authorized to do so shall notify the head of Admissions and Records immediately.
-The head of Admissions and Records shall immediately take steps to lock the grade storage system entirely while an investigation is conducted.
+Any person who discovers that grades have been changed by someone other than the persons authorized to do so shall notify the chief enrollment officer immediately.
+The chief enrollment officer shall immediately take steps to lock the grade storage system entirely while an investigation is conducted.

 If any student’s grade record is found to have been changed without proper authorization, the District will notify 1) the student; 2) the instructor who originally awarded the grade; 3) any educational institution to which the student has transferred; 4) the accreditation agency; and 5) appropriate local law enforcement authorities.